 #4 Leverage supplier spiffs and discounts

-#5 Fire bad clients
+#5 Fire bad clients and customers

-#6 Increase efficiency
+#6 Increase business efficiency

-#7 Offer high demand solutions and services
+#7 Offer high demand solutions, strategies, and services

-#8 Collaborate on service delivery
+#8 Collaborate on service delivery with another company

 #9 Upsell your services